stevepurkis-pf/PDO-osom.guide/src/establishing-a-new-service.md

 It should be agreed early on between the service manager and the executive what the timeline for discovery is.
 Shortly into the discovery phase, a timeframe for a [Service Assessment](/service-assessment/) should be scheduled to review what the discovery process has uncovered.

 The discovery phase doesn't need to last for a long time, and it shouldn't be expensive.
-Its purpose is to test some assumptions that the executive inevitably makes when they considered the service, and ensure that no opportunity is being missed.
+Its purpose is to test some assumptions that the executive inevitably makes when they consider the service and ensure that no opportunity is missed.

 ## How to know when to create a new service